percona/pmm-doc/docs/dbaas/backup_restore.md

 # DBaaS backup and restore

-!!! caution alert alert-warning "Caution"
+!!! caution alert alert-primary "Do not use for mission critical workloads"

+    - DBaaS feature is deprecated.
+We encourage you to use [Percona Everest](https://www.percona.com/blog/announcing-the-alpha-release-of-percona-everest-an-open-source-private-dbaas/) instead.
+Check our [Migration guide](https://github.com/percona/everest-doc).
-    DBaaS functionality is currently in [technical preview](../details/glossary.md#technical-preview) and is subject to change.
+    - DBaaS functionality is currently in [technical preview](../details/glossary.md#technical-preview) and is subject to change.

 You can add a backup schedule while creating DB clusters in DBaaS.
 This feature is a fusion of backup management and DBaaS in PMM.
 Currently, DBaaS only supports scheduled backups, which can only be enabled when a database cluster is created.